Productivity

 • Decisions made

-• The tasks delegated during the meeting, assigned to specific person, with a deadline if possible
+• The tasks delegated during the meeting, assigned to specific people, with a deadline if possible.

 The important role of the editor